-- Antirejection medicine: These help prevent your body from rejecting your new liver.
+- Antirejection medicine helps prevent your body from rejecting your new liver.
 You may need to take this medicine for the rest of your life.

-Follow your primary healthcare provider's instructions about how to care for your wounds at home.
+Follow your surgeon's instructions about how to care for your wounds at home.

 You may need to see a physical therapist to teach you exercises to help improve movement and strength, and to decrease pain.

-- Eat healthy foods: This may help improve energy and help you heal faster.
+- Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
-Ask if you need to be on a special diet after your liver transplant.
+Ask if you need to be on a special or low-salt diet.

 For support and more information: